EbmeyerSt/GEnView/README.md

-  -gene GENE            name of gene/orf to extract and visualize -db DB                genview database created by genview-create-db -id ID                percent identity threshold for genes to extract -taxa TAXA [TAXA ...]
+  -gene GENE            name of gene/orf to extract and visualize -db DB                genview database created by genview-create-db -id ID                percent identity threshold for genes to extract -nodes NODES          should nodes be connected to genome with solid line (solid), connected by dashed line (dash) or no connection (none)
+  -taxa TAXA [TAXA ...]
-                        list of genera and/or species to extract By default all taxa are extracted --force               Force new alignment and phylogeny --compressed          Compress number of displayed sequences, helpful with large number of identical sequences
+                        list of genera and/or species to extract By default all taxa are extracted --force               Force new alignment and phylogeny --compressed          Compress number of displayed sequences, helpful with large number of identical sequences --custom_colors CUSTOM_COLORS
+                        path to file containing RGB color codes for gene color customization --log                 Write log file

 ```
  specifying `--compressed` will cluster all sequences based on their annotaton profile and remove duplicates.
 Only the centroids of the resulting clusters will be visualized in that case.
 Helpful for large numbers of genomes.